apigee/ansible-opdk-accelerator/README.md

 ## ~/.apigee
 Folder to contain credentials, downloaded logs, configs and maintain the edge license.txt file.
+The [setup-apigee-license.yml](setup-apigee-license.yml) playbook will take a specified license file and install it in the correct location for your this workspace.

 ## ~/apigee-workspace/apigee-opdk-playbook-workspace
 Starter templates for playbooks.
 Use these playbooks as accelerators for your own.